pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 This folder contains several objects:
 - `app.py`, the application code using Pathway and written in Python;
-- `config.yaml`, the file containing configuration stubs for the data sources, the OpenAI LLM model, and the web server.
-It needs to be customized if you want to change the LLM model, use the Google Drive data source or change the filesystem directories that will be indexed;
+- `app.yaml`, the file containing configuration of the pipeline, like LLM models, sources or server address;
 - `requirements.txt`, the dependencies for the pipeline.
 It can be passed to `pip install -r ...` to install everything that is needed to launch the pipeline locally;
 - `Dockerfile`, the Docker configuration for running the pipeline in the container;
 - `.env`, a short environment variables configuration file where the OpenAI key must be stored;